Eval calls apply,

 scheme_optimized_eval

-.
-This alternative to scheme_eval
+in scheme.py.
+This alternative to scheme_eval is

 properly tail recursive.
 That is, the interpreter will allow an unbounded